DDReg pharma

 Challenges in aggregate reports and solutions by DDReg

 Some of the key challenges in aggregate reporting include maintaining regulatory compliance and quality with respect to submission timelines, identifying and using the right resources, manually tracking the report from authoring to submission stages, uniformity in update the report or subsequent report, large volumes of data that are prone to errors, ever-changing regulatory updates.
 As PV and the drug safety landscape becomes more regulated and complex, the need for skilled, knowledgeable, and subject matter expertise coupled with the ability to interact with multidisciplinary teams, complex data, and stringent timelines is the need.
-As the industry and allied organizations move further into the digital space, automation and technology-driven solutions are tackling these key challenges to deliver more efficient workflow.
+As the industry and allied organizations move further into the digital space, automation, and technology-driven solutions are tackling these key challenges to deliver more efficient workflow.

 The medical and safety team at DDReg has decades of experience in preparing aggregate reports for regulatory agencies in over 130 countries.
 Additionally, they create and maintain report timetables and calendars using in-house tools to track and manage reports.
-Whether it is preparing line listings and tabulation, conducting meticulous medical review, submitting to authorities, and handling agency queries, DDReg’s aggregate report capabilities ensures reports are prepared per the most recent regulations and stick to the strict agency timelines.
+Whether it is preparing line listings and tabulation, conducting meticulous medical review, submitting to authorities, and handling agency queries, DDReg’s aggregate reporting capabilities ensures reports are prepared per the most recent regulations and stick to the strict agency timelines.